I am a blogger from Southern Oklahoma who loves to write about nature and animals.

 9. American Staffordshire/Pit Bull Terrier

-- The American Staffordshire terrier is also know as the American pit bull terrier.
+The American Staffordshire Terrier, also known as the American Pit Bull Terrier,

-- They are medium-sized dogs included in the terrier group and can weigh between 55 to 65 pounds.
+is a medium-sized dog included in the "terrier" group that usually weighs from around 55 to 65 pounds.

 |Tested||Passed||Failed||Percent That Passed|